-Driving through Scotland, one of the most famous regions in the world, is a road trip that is awe-inspiring.
+Driving through Scotland, one of the most famous regions in the world, is an awe-inspiring experience.
 It is a journey through spectacular views of mountains, lochs, hills and glens.

 Three Second World War soldiers, whose story is told in a nearby museum, stand tall in bronze amidst the stunning views of the Glens.